Much like our transportation assets, Onslow County has reliable, robust utility infrastructure.

 Onslow County has ten (10) Broadband/Telecommunications service providers for residential, commercial, industrial, and government customers.
-The County is served by two (2) cable providers - Time Warner Cable and Charter Communications, one (1) DSL provider - CenturyLink, two (2) fiber optic providers - Level 3 Communications and MCNC, three (3) mobile providers - AT&T Mobile, Verizon Wireless and Sprint Direct, and two (2) satellite mobile providers - HughesNet and ViaSat Communications.
+The County is served by two (2) cable providers - Spectrum and Charter Communications, one (1) DSL provider - CenturyLink, two (2) fiber optic providers - Century Link and MCNC, and six (6) mobile providers - AT&T Mobile, Verizon Wireless, Sprint Direct, T Mobile, US Cellular and Boost Mobile.
+Additionally, there are two (2) satellite mobile providers - HughesNet and ViaSat Communications.
 More information about Broadband services is available at www.NCBroadband.gov.

 Piedmont Natural Gas is an energy service company primarily engaged in the distribution of natural gas to more than one million residential, commercial, industrial and power-generation utility customers in portions of North Carolina, South Carolina and Tennessee, including customers served by municipalities that are whole sale customers.
 Its subsidiaries are invested in joint venture, energy-related businesses including unregulated retail natural gas marketing, regulated interstate natural gas transportation and storage, and regulated intrastate natural gas transportation businesses.